 Any questions pertaining to use of the DARPA Standard Cost Proposal Spreadsheet, to include permitted changes and prohibited changes thereto, should be directed to costproposal@darpa.mil.
-Please be sure to read the information provided in the "General" and "Instructions" tabs prior to starting the process of entering data into the spreadsheet.
+Please read the instructions provided within the DARPA Standard Cost Proposal Spreadsheet, "General" tab, to include the General Spreadsheet Instruction document embedded therein.
 It is very important that proposers not make changes to the format of the spreadsheet where specifically instructed not to do so.